chydarren/ST2411-Playground-Word-Game-AI/README.md

 ## Usage

-Clone this repository into any directory and run `python3 soloServer.py` to activate the network server.
-Then, run `python3 soloClient.py` to play the game.
+1. Clone this repository into any directory.

+2. Enter the "playground-word-game-ai" directory by typing `cd playground-word-game-ai`.

+3. Start the network server by typing `python3 soloServer.py`.

+4. Run the client program by typing `python3 soloClient.py`.

 ## Disclaimer